-- (1) Primary internal walkways may be located within a setback if the lot configuration and topography prevent the reasonable location of the walkway within the applicable buildable area or the construction of the walkway outside of the buildable area will ensure a more secure, safe, level, or reasonable means of primary pedestrian access within the lot. - (2) Primary walkways connecting driveways and any public access point to the principal structure within the lot shall be designed and maintained for a minimum width of six (6) feet. - (3) For walkways constructed after the effective date of the Land Use Code (, 2023), primary walkways shall be covered in flagstone, sandstone, gravel, concrete pavers, wood or wood substitute decking, asphalt, or exposed or colored concrete. - (4) It is the owner's obligation that primary internal walkways meet the requirements of any applicable federal or state accessibility standards. - (5) Primary walkways shall be maintained reasonably clear of snow and ice during all periods the primary structure is occupied. - (6) Lighting of primary internal walkways shall conform to Article 9 of this Chapter 16B.
+- (1) Primary internal walkways may be located within a setback if the lot configuration and topography prevent the reasonable location of the walkway within the applicable buildable area or the construction of the walkway outside of the buildable area will ensure a more secure, safe, level, or reasonable means of primary pedestrian access within the lot. - (2) Primary walkways connecting driveways and any public access point to the principal structure within the lot shall be designed and maintained for a minimum width of six (6) feet. - (3) For walkways constructed after the effective date of the Land Use Code ( \\\\\, 2023), Primary primary walkways shall be covered in flagstone, sandstone, cobbles, gravel, concrete pavers, wood or wood substitute decking, asphalt, or exposed or colored concrete.